eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   help: this stuff really comes from a combination of intuition, statistical knowledge and good ol' experience.
 I can, however, cite some examples to give you a better idea.
+  - The non-centered parameterization is a classic example.
+If you have a parameter whose mean and variance you are also modelling, the non-centered parameterization decouples the sampling of mean and variance from the sampling of the parameter, so that they are now independent.
+In this way, we avoid "funnels".
   - The [_horseshoe
     distribution_](http://proceedings.mlr.press/v5/carvalho09a.html) is known to
     be a good shrinkage prior, as it is _very_ spikey near zero, and has _very_